 We’re talking about the D-word today, parents – discipline!
 Yikes!
 I know this is no parent’s favorite thing to discuss, but would you believe that discipline is actually deeply, profoundly linked to how your toddler sleeps?
-It’s true – and since we are a blog that is devoted to sleep, we though it was a time we highlighted this connection.
+It’s true – and since we are a blog that is devoted to sleep, we thought it was time we highlighted this connection.

 So what does toddler discipline have to do with toddler sleep?
 How can positive discipline and boundaries lead to toddlers who sleep through the night and take longer, more restorative naps?